piriya33/CDC_Wordpress/wp-content/plugins/woocommerce-direct-checkout/readme.txt

 == Ajax add to cart ==

-The Ajax add to cart option allows you to include single products, variable, grouped and virtual products in the cart without the need to reload the entire site each time.
+The Ajax add to cart option allows you to include single products, variable, grouped and virtual products in the cart without required to reload the entire site each time.

 == Speed checkout process ==